 Envisioned in 2015, Dr. Collica-Cox partnered with The Good Dog Foundation, who served as a community partner with PPP from Fall of 2015 to Spring of 2020, to develop and create a parenting program for jails that could be integrated with AAT.
 Working closely with Lisa Rae Johnson from MCC, Nory Padilla from WCDOC, and Bruce Fagin and Renee Payne from The Good Dog Foundation, PPP was in the planning and approval stages for two years.
 The program was first implemented in 2017 but it was implemented without therapy dogs.
-Dr. Collica-Cox and Ms. Johnson used this time to work through operational issues and Dr. Collica-Cox and Renee Payne, Director of Training for the Good Dog Foundation and owner of “Walk This Way”, used this time to figure out how to best incorporate the therapy dogs into the PIO curriculum.
+Dr. Collica-Cox and Ms. Johnson used this time to work through operational issues and Dr. Collica-Cox and Renee Payne, Director of Training for the Good Dog Foundation and owner of “Walk This Way”, used this time learn how to best incorporate the therapy dogs into the PIO curriculum.
 Finally in January of 2018, PPP had its first class fully integrated with AAT at MCC and in September of 2018, PPP had its first class fully integrated with AAT at WCDOC.
+Since MCC’s closure in 2021, PPP only provides programming at WCDOC.
 Therapy dogs are utilized in PPP in three ways: 1.
 AAA (Animal-Assisted Activity) – our class participants have free time to spend with the therapy dogs before and after class, 2.
 Emotional Support – our therapy dogs serve as emotional support for our participants as they process difficult emotions and come to terms with their trauma-based pasts, and 3.
 AAT – therapy dogs are integrated into the curriculum and serve as examples for difficult concepts and lessons.
 The program has proved to be very successful, winning several awards, including the National Jefferson Award, which is considered the Nobel Prize for Public Service.

 Therapy dogs are known to benefit humans in a number of different ways, including: